teddyzeenny/website/source/guides/ember-inspector/info.md

 #### Ember Cli

-Ember CLI adds your application's name and version to the list automatically using the [ember-cli-app-version] addon.
+Ember CLI automatically adds your application's name and version to the list thanks to the [ember-cli-app-version] addon.

 [ember-cli-app-version]: https://github.com/embersherpa/ember-cli-app-version